Gozala/workspace/pages/did%3Amailto.md

   Creating a DID is done by:
 - 1. Registering an email address via traditional means with a service supporting DomainKeys Identified Mail (**DKIM**) email authentication method.
 ####                 Resolve
-- The following steps MUST be executed to resolve a
+- The following steps MUST be executed to resolve a DID to a DID document using the `did:mailto` method.
+-